 - 1. First approach the faculty member most directly involved in the problem.
 It is preferred that the complaint be stated in writing. - 2.
 If the problem is unresolved after this initial contact and the student is not satisfied with the suggestions made, the student should contact his/her/their preceptor and submit the complaint in writing. - 3.
-If the problem is still unresolved to the student's satisfaction, then they should contact the Program Chair in writing. - 4.
+If the problem is still unresolved to the student's satisfaction, then they should contact the Program Chair in writing.
+The Program Chair may ask for documentation that the student has already attempted to address the issue with the faculty member and/or their preceptor. - 4.
 If the complaint is still not resolved to the satisfaction of the student, they may appeal in writing to the Dean of the School of Health Sciences.

 In each step of the complaint/appeals process, the complaint will be reviewed as to how it relates to the Standards for Accreditation of Graduate Education Programs in Audiology and Speech-Language Pathology of the Council on Academic Accreditation (http://caa.asha.org/).

 The relevant standards will be identified.
 If appropriate, additional documentation may be required of the parties involved in the complaint.
 A file of formal student complaints will be kept in a secure area by the Program Chair.
 In order to respect the student's privacy, information will only be conveyed to the parties necessary to resolve the complaint.